-Staff input included continued focus on 1:1 computing with purchase of next generation Chromebooks to include grades 1 and 2.
+Staff input included continued focus on 1:1 computing.

-Staff input included continued effort to upgrade playing fields on both campuses.
+Staff input included continued effort to upgrade playing fields and recreational areas on both campuses.

-Staff would like to see the music program continue on all three campuses.
+Staff would like to see the music program return on all three campuses.

 Students and parents are interested in ensuring all students have access to high quality enrichment programs including after school intermural sports programs, VAPA and STEAM classes.